algogz/questions/q/dop/aws-devop-pro-part1.md

 </p></details><hr>

-### QUESTION 30
+### QUESTION 30 x
-The operations team and the development team want as in gle place to view both operating system and application logs.
+The operations team and the development team want asingle place to view both operating system and application logs.
 How should you implement this using AWS services?
 Choose 2 answers

 - A. Using AWS CloudFormation, create a CloudWatch Logs LogGroup and send the operating system and application logs of interest using the CloudWatch Logs Agent.